 If relevant and possible, also submit sworn statements from former employers (stating that you were able to do certain types of work before your military service, but cannot do so now) and/or former comrades (“buddy letters”).
 If the current addresses of former comrades are not known to you, you may be able to locate them via the Internet, notices in military periodicals, veterans’ organizations, etc. Their statements can help substantiate your claim that your disability was due to your military service.

-Although it’s an expense, and depending on your disability, it’s wise to have a private physician—a specialist in your medical condition not affiliated with the VA—review your service medical records, examine you, and write a consultation statement.
+Although it may be expensive, it’s wise to have a private physician—a specialist in your medical condition not affiliated with the VA—review your service medical records, examine you, and write a consultation statement.
 Do this before you go for any exam required by the VA and perhaps conducted by a second-level medical professional.
 Then if the VA’s report contradicts your specialist’s report, ask him or her to write a rebuttal letter to the VA, to overturn their decision.

 Of course, some types of evidence are better than others.
 The better ones include recent reports from relevant medical specialists and detailed statements from former comrades who witnessed your injury.